 There is always a great deal of excitement every time a tech giant releases a new model, just as there is on the various social networks when they are being announced at the latest press event.
 The finest example in recent times refers to the latest iPhone – the 6 – and the 6 Plus, the largest model that Apple have produced to date, and the Apple Watch, the much-anticipated first piece of wearable technology from the tech giant.
 Stay updated to global news and events always by visiting GNW website, never miss an exciting events happening in the world now!

 While the press events can cause all kinds of uproar on Twitter and alike with members of the world’s media and the general public giving their views on what’s being unveiled – both positively and negatively – there is a similar amount of commotion around the item going on physical sale.
+Get the most out of your iPhone by using the iphone unlock free tool.
 When the iPhone 6 and 6 Plus went on sale in the UK, one Apple store in Manchester had people queuing up a full 18-HOURS before it could officially go on sale, just to be one of the first to get their hands on the device.

 It’’s understandable, to some extent, that there will be a great deal of excitement surrounding a product release – Apple are famous for producing some of the best pieces of tech on the market after all – but do people really need to be spending their time queuing up outside a store to be “one of the first” to own one, when they probably already own a variety of great devices which are sitting around their home and may only be a few months old.
 The previous iPhone, the 5S, hasn’t actually been out that long, while there has also been a number of software updates for existing models to keep them updated so why all the commotion around the iPhone 6?